Student Registration Stay Connected with ParentSquare

 Physicals not meeting the above requirements will not be accepted.

 Health certificates (examination performed by your private health care provider) are required to be submitted within 30 days of the start of the school year.
-Let this serve as notice that if the parent/guardian has not submitted one to the school within the 30-day time frame, the school’s intent is to provide a physical examination by health appraisal of their child at the school by the district medical director if the parent/guardian does not provide the school with a health certificate by Nov 1, 2023.
+Let this serve as notice that if the parent/guardian has not submitted one to the school within the 30-day time frame, the school’s intent is to provide a physical examination by health appraisal of their child at the school by the district medical director or the district’s nurse practitioner if the parent/guardian does not provide the school with a health certificate by Nov 1, 2024.

 Oral Health Assessment